EiffelFly/telecine/README.md

 # Telecine

-Telecine is a record video as code framework.
+Telecine is a record screen as code framework.
 It uses Playwright under the hood to let you programmatically record every video about your product.

 ## Installation